Szhenger/filter/README.md

 * Grayscale: Converting the image to black and white, or shades of grey.
 * Reflection: Flipping the image horizontally to mirror its content.
 * Blur: Smoothing the image by averaging the pixel values with neighboring pixels.
-* Edge Detection: Identifying the edges in the image using algorithms like Sobel.
+* Edge Detection: Identifying the edges in the image using algorithms like the Sobel operator.
 This project is particularly focused on processing BMP files due to the simplicity of their structure and their ability to be manipulated directly on a pixel-by-pixel basis.
 The algorithms implemented provide a foundation for understanding how pixel-based image manipulation works across various file types.

 ## Understanding